-James Wright was a convict transported per Scarborough (1788).
-He is one of 17 First Fleeters with memorial plaques buried at St. John’s Cemetery, Parramatta.
-Wright started out as a highwayman, but his transportation to the Colony of New South Wales saw him start a new life as the colony’s first baker at Port Jackson and then the Government baker at Parramatta for 17 years.
+JAMES WRIGHT was a convict transported per Scarborough (1788).
+He is one of seventeen First Fleeters with memorial plaques buried at St. John’s Cemetery, Parramatta.
+WRIGHT started out as a highwayman, but his transportation to the Colony of New South Wales saw him start a new life as the colony’s first baker at Port Jackson and then the Government baker at Parramatta for seventeen years.

 - Born: c.1757